bunnyshellosi/go-sdk/docs/EnvironmentEditBuildSettingsAction.md

 `func (o *EnvironmentEditBuildSettingsAction) UnsetMemory()`

 UnsetMemory ensures that no value is present for Memory, not even an explicit nil
+### GetTimeoutSeconds

+`func (o *EnvironmentEditBuildSettingsAction) GetTimeoutSeconds() int32`

+GetTimeoutSeconds returns the TimeoutSeconds field if non-nil, zero value otherwise.

+### GetTimeoutSecondsOk

+`func (o *EnvironmentEditBuildSettingsAction) GetTimeoutSecondsOk() (*int32, bool)`

+GetTimeoutSecondsOk returns a tuple with the TimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTimeoutSeconds

+`func (o *EnvironmentEditBuildSettingsAction) SetTimeoutSeconds(v int32)`

+SetTimeoutSeconds sets TimeoutSeconds field to given value.

+### SetTimeoutSecondsNil

+`func (o *EnvironmentEditBuildSettingsAction) SetTimeoutSecondsNil(b bool)`

+ SetTimeoutSecondsNil sets the value for TimeoutSeconds to be an explicit nil

+### UnsetTimeoutSeconds
+`func (o *EnvironmentEditBuildSettingsAction) UnsetTimeoutSeconds()`

+UnsetTimeoutSeconds ensures that no value is present for TimeoutSeconds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)